In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 The Cronos considered the shaking of Olympus.
 The Cyclopes and Hecatoncheires had helped hold up the Underworld to the mortal realm.
 They allied, they must have in Cronos’ estimation, with Zeus, and Cronos’ wayward son must have freed them so he could have their weapons.
 After all, the torch, scythe and gauntlets had made a difference for Cronos and his siblings against Ouranos.
 Perhaps after escaping Cronos’ grasp, Zeus had found out the story of Ouranos’ defeat by his children, and Zeus went out to find the ones who made the weapons.

 It was the easiest solution.
-He would have to come up with some other explanations, but he could not help but think that he had the options.
+He would have to come up with some other explanations, but regardless of what was going on, he had to have options.

-Poseidon, Hades, and Zeus returned to the entrance of the cave at around the same time.
-Poseidon had the Titaness Metis by his side.
-Hades had nothing, and Zeus had information.
+Poseidon, Hades, and Zeus returned to the entrance of the cave at around the same time after their individual tasks.
+Poseidon had the Oceanid Metis by his side, Hades had nothing with disappointment coating his facial features, and Zeus had information.

 “Why would we need counsel?”
 Hades asked, gruffly.